 16. How much does Madeira wine cost?

-Madeira wine prices vary widely depending on age and rarity.
-A 3-year-old blend can cost around €8, while premium Colheita or Vintage bottles may range from €30 to several hundred euros.
-The rarest and oldest Madeira wines—particularly those made from Terrantez—can reach astonishing prices.
-One of the most expensive Madeira wines ever sold was a 1715 Terrantez bottle, auctioned by Christie’s for €24,000.
+Madeira wine prices vary considerably based on age, style, and rarity.
+Entry-level 3-year-old blends usually cost around €8, offering an accessible introduction to this Portuguese fortified wine.
+Higher-quality bottles labelled as Colheita or Vintage Madeira typically range from €30 to several hundred euros, depending on the producer and harvest year.
+The rarest and most prestigious wines—particularly those made from Terrantez, a nearly extinct grape—can command exceptionally high prices.
+One of the most expensive Madeira wines ever sold was a 1715 Terrantez, which fetched €24,000 at a Christie’s auction, illustrating the collectability and prestige of aged Madeira wine.

 17. What is the difference between Madeira and Port wine?